 Sportsman's Alliance for Marcellus Conservation

-The Sportsman’s Alliance for Marcellus Conservation is a alliance of sporting stakeholders (anglers, hunters, trappers, and participants in other outdoor activities) formed and championed by Trout Unlimited.
+The Sportsman's Alliance for Marcellus Conservation is an alliance of sporting stakeholders (anglers, hunters, trappers, and participants in other outdoor activities) formed and championed by Trout Unlimited.
 TGF will now have a member representing us as our contact in discussions with the SAMC on Marcellus Shale issues, which will allow TGF to follow the discussions more closely and enable us to decide when and where TGF should lend its support.

 Carlls River: Habitat Improvement and Riparian Restoration